matta-research-group/matta-research-group.github.io/_news/seminar-washington-university.md

 ---
-date: "2021-06-23"
+date: "2022-11-17"
 location: "online"
 ---

-I am giving a seminar (online) at Washington University in St. Louis, Department of Chemistry
+Micaela is giving a seminar (online) at the University of Delaware (host: Prof. Laure Kayser)